 If I am wondering if I have missed any of the dividends of my stocks (yeah sometimes I too lazy to remember, and wonder why got a cash deposit in my bank account), I might drop by this website to check on the dividend payout dates and amount of the stocks I own.

 For instance, if I am thinking about DBS, I will go to ‘Quick Search ‘and click on DBS.

 It will show the ex-dividend dates, the payout dates and payout amount for DBS stocks.

-If I am concerned about upcoming dividend for this month, I will click on ‘Coming Dividends’ to check out which counters are paying dividend for this month.
+If I am concerned about the upcoming dividends for this month, I will click on ‘Coming Dividends’ to check out which counters are paying dividends for this month.

 2) Investing Note